chains-project/bacardi/results/results_baseline_api_diff/qwen-qwen2.5-32b-instruct/cb541fd65c7b9bbc3424ea927f1dab223261d156/patches/patch1/responses/RestResponse.java_response.txt

      * Verifies HTTP header against provided matcher, and throws
      * {@link AssertionError} in case of mismatch.
      *
-     * <p>The iterator for the matcher will always be a real object and never
+     * <p>The iterator for the matcher will always be a real object an never
      * {@code NULL}, even if such a header is absent in the response.
 If the
      * header is absent the iterable will be empty.
      *